Title: On the Verge (Prelude to an Admission of Love)

 “You have to wake up.”

 Sun on snow blinds her.
 Cold bites at her nose and cheeks.
-A bitter wind howls past her ears.
+A bitter wind whips and howls past her ears.
 She shivers uncontrollably.
 She has no gloves.
 No boots either, only oversized socks.
 She’s wearing what she guesses are Mulder’s parka and snow pants, loose and overly long on her smaller frame.
 The fabric is soaked through and frigid against her bare skin.

 What is this place?
 How did they get here?